Jethreswar/Workout_Bot/frontend/README.md

 The main features of this project include:

-- User authentication and authorization
 - CRUD operations for managing project data
-- Real-time updates using websockets
+- Real-time updates using WebSockets
 - Integration with MongoDB for data storage
 - Responsive and user-friendly UI design